marklacasse/EOP_Container_BETA/README.md

 ## Setup License

+> **NOTE**: The Contrast License needs to be generated recently (after June 11th, 2020) so it includes the updated format the container expects.

 ```
 export CONTRAST_LICENSE=$(cat contrast-06-30-2021.lic)
 ```
-OR by using your HUB credentials:
+OR by using your HUB credentials in the `docker-compose.yaml`:
 ```
 - CONTRAST_HUB_USERNAME=
 - CONTRAST_HUB_PASSWORD=